angular-schule/angular-cli-ghpages/README.md

-## 🚀 Quick-start (local development) <a name="quickstart-local"></a>
+## 🚀 Quick Start (local development) <a name="quickstart-local"></a>

-This quickstart assumes that you are starting from scratch.
+This quick start assumes that you are starting from scratch.
-If you alreay have an existing Angular project on GitHub, skip step 1 and 2.
+If you already have an existing Angular project on GitHub, skip step 1 and 2.

-1. Install the next version of the Angular CLI (v8.3.0-next.0 or greater) and create a new Angular project.
+1. Install the next version of the Angular CLI (v8.3.0-next.0 or greater) globally and create a new Angular project.

    ```sh